 The more you know!

-According to the United States Department of Agriculture, to be labeled 100% organic with the USDA seal, “the product must contain (excluding water and salt) only organically produced ingredients.
-Otherwise 95% (excluding water) of the ingredients have to be organic.”
+According to the United States Department of Agriculture, to be labeled 100 percent organic with the USDA seal, “the product must contain (excluding water and salt) only organically produced ingredients.
+Otherwise 95 percent (excluding water) of the ingredients have to be organic.”

-Also known as the leaping bunny—meaning happy bunny.
-If your lipstick has this emblazoned on it, it means it wasn’t tested on animals and doesn’t cause harm to them in a lab or out in the wild (yay!).
+Also known as the leaping bunny.
+If your lipstick has this emblazoned on it, it means it wasn’t tested on animals.
 P.S.: This Burt’s Bee’s shade was used on the models at Isabel Marant’s fall 2017 show.
 Chic.

 No Synthetic Fragrances

 More and more beauty products, luxury ones included, have turned to recyclable materials.
-The easily recognizable loop can mean that the container is recyclable (look out for refillable beauty items, too), BPA-free, made up of 100% recycled plastic, or all three.
+The easily recognizable loop can mean that the container is recyclable (look out for refillable beauty items, too), BPA-free, made up of 100 percent recycled plastic, or all three.

 Period After Opening